EikosPartners/scalejs/scalejs-docs/src/documents/action.html.md

 To see what happens when an error occurs in the ajax request, try changing the uri to something else!
 <div class="editor-container container-large" data-bind="metadataFactory: nextErrorActions"></div>

+### __Using the Render Component__
+You can use the PJSON Render component to conditionally render another component after an ajax action is complete.
+In the example below, on a successful ajax call a redirect button will be rendered.
+<div class="editor-container container-large" data-bind="metadataFactory: renderExample"></div>

 <hr>